Jones Fracture Treatment in Dallas & Frisco

 A Jones fracture, named for an early 20th-century physician who reported on his own injury, is an injury that occurs in the metatarsal bone on the outside of your foot, in the area of the pinkie toe.
 These fractures are very common in athletes, particularly basketball and football players.
 People with high-arched feet are more susceptible to Jones fractures than people with flatter feet.

-Our SPORTS physicians in Frisco and Dallas see injuries, such as Jones Fractures, regularly.
+Our SPORTS orthopedic doctor Dallas sees injuries, such as Jones Fractures, regularly.
 If you’re an athlete looking for the best treatment Frisco or Dallas has to offer, you’ve come to the right place.
 We also offer foot pain treatment, treatment for a sprained toe, foot fracture treatment, and much more.
 To schedule an appointment with a talented orthopaedic surgeon, call our office at 469-200-2832 today.

 Your feet are much more complicated and flexible than you might think.
 The anatomy of the foot consists of many bones, ligaments, muscles, joints, and other essential soft tissues.
 All of these structures work in tandem to allow us to stand, walk, jog, run, jump, and so much more.
 There are three main sections of the foot: the forefoot, midfoot, and hindfoot.

 - Forefoot: This area contains the five toes, which are called phalanges.
 The longer bones that connect our toes to the midfoot are called the metatarsals.

 - Midfoot: This area forms the arch of the foot.
 It contains three main bones, the navicular bone, the cuboid bone, and the cuneiform bones.

 - Hindfoot: This area forms both the heel and the ankle of the foot.
 The three bones that come together to form the ankle are the talus bone, the tibia, and the fibula.
 The heel is formed by the largest bone in the foot, the calcaneus.